benjiesun666-gif/transformer-go-tpu/design.md

 3. **Architectural shift**: Replacing CNN with Transformer, learning from rich input (Pgx 17‑plane observations) and capable of reducing to simpler representations in the future.
 4. **Research‑ready engineering**: Modular code, clear configuration, and detailed documentation provide a solid baseline for future experiments (e.g., hyperparameter tuning, architecture exploration).

-The prototype has been validated on Colab TPU (32 concurrent games, loss convergence from 5.8 to 2.0).
-Next steps include performing ablation studies comparing Bayesian MCTS with standard MCTS and scaling up self‑play on larger TPU clusters.

 ---

 ## 10. Important Note on Policy Dimension